Ingredients

 - Run a thin knife around the edge of the springform pan before removing the ring.
 Slice with a hot, dry knife — wipe clean between each cut.

 - Top each slice with a generous dollop of Chantilly cream.
+Press a few chopped candied pecans into the cream if using.

 - Lightly dust with ground cinnamon and serve immediately.